ricardozanini/ricardozanini.github.io/content/posts/vibe-coding-sucks/index.md

 ---
 <!-- Conclusion -->
 Remember, LLMs are better at searching and are more likely to give you what you need.
 Instead of spending hours on Stack Overflow, blogs, and GitHub issues, ask a model.
-You’ll get to the solution faster.
+You’ll get to solutions faster.
+Just don't overuse it or delegate everything to the model.

-By narrowing the scope, you will boost your productivity and grow as a software engineering professional.

 Own your work, don't let the machine do it.